wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_node_peer-list_reachable.md

 ---
-title: xem:/node/peer-list/reachable \[GET\]
+title: /node/peer-list/reachable - NEM
-description: Gets an array of all nodes with status active in the neighborhood.
+description: Example code for the /node/peer-list/reachable rest method. Сomplete guide on how to use /node/peer-list/reachable rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters